Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 | Checksum | 2 | 3 |
 | ETX (0x03) | 1 | 5 |

-For the purpose of acknowledging the GO Device Data message when connected as an Enhanced HOS Device:
+For the purpose of acknowledging the GO Device Data message when connected as an Enhanced Hours Of Service Device:

 - The GO device will keep streaming the GO Device Data messages even if no ACK is received for up to 30 seconds.
 - If no ACK is received in that time frame the GO Device will send an External Device Disconnected record to the server and will wait for a new Handshake Sync request from the External Device.